 Would love to see the panels include sliders just to aid interactivity, especially with the PathScribe panel.
 I would also love to see a path selection feature as well as point selections.

 Overall..
 9.5/10 effects tool.
 I found most of the tools very useful and will use in many different projects such as creating custom shapes, brush designs and more.
-The new features of VectorScribe 2 are a wonderful topping on top of an already delicious plugin tool set (good enough to eat) To find out more details about the product, astute graphics
+The new features of VectorScribe 2 are a wonderful topping on top of an already delicious plugin tool set (good enough to eat) To find out more details about the product, the official website of astute graphics